Easy Mediterranean Olive Chicken for Two

 Types of olives to use to make the olive chicken

-Spanish Olive used in this recipe is the same as Manzanilla olives and originally is from the Andalusia region of Spain.
+The Spanish Olives used in this recipe are the same as Manzanilla Olives, which were originally from the Andalusia region of Spain.
 These green olives have a smoky flavor and pair well with chicken dishes.

 Using Prunes in Olive Chicken